Will North Carolina cover the spread vs. Tennessee? Betting Trends, Record ATS

 North Carolina Betting Records & Stats

-- North Carolina's five games this season have gone over this contest's total of 143.5 points four times.
+- In four of five games this season, North Carolina and its opponents have gone over 144.5 points.

-- The average point total in North Carolina's contests this year is 154.3, 10.8 more points than this game's over/under.
+- North Carolina's outings this year have an average point total of 154.3, 9.8 more points than this matchup's over/under.

-- So far this season, the Tar Heels have compiled a 3-2-0 record against the spread.
+- The Tar Heels have a 3-2-0 record against the spread this season.

-- This season, North Carolina has been listed as the favorite in four games and won them all.

-- The Tar Heels have been at least a -130 moneyline favorite four times this season and won each of those games.
+- The sportsbooks' moneyline implies a 59.2% chance of a victory for North Carolina.

 North Carolina vs. Tennessee Over/Under Stats